Admin Performance

 3. AJAX handlers running full WordPress bootstrap for trivial tasks

-4. Autoloaded data growing 100KB per month from plugin churn
+4. Autoloaded data growing, often tens of KB per month, from plugin churn

-If you're on WP Engine, Kinsta, or Flywheel and the admin panel is slow, check your autoloaded data first.
+If you're on WP Engine or Flywheel and the admin panel is slow, check your autoloaded data first.
 WP Engine recommends keeping total autoloaded options under 800 KB.
-Above that, every admin request loads an oversized wp_options result set into memory — and because admin pages are never cached, you feel the full cost on every click.
+Above that, every admin request loads an oversized wp_options result set into memory - and because admin pages are never cached, you feel the full cost on every click.

 The 1 MB Gotcha